astronomer/airflow-guides/guides/cross-dag-dependencies.md

 For example, you could have upstream tasks modifying different tables in a data warehouse and one downstream DAG running one branch of data quality checks for each of those tables.
 You can use one ExternalTaskSensor at the start of each branch to make sure that the checks running on each table only start, once the update to that specific table has finished.

-> **Note**: In Airflow 2.2+, a deferrable version of the `ExternalTaskSensor` is available, the [`ExternalTaskSensorAsync`](https://registry.astronomer.io/providers/astronomer-providers/modules/externaltasksensorasync).
+> **Note**: In Airflow 2.2+, a deferrable version of the ExternalTaskSensor is available, the [ExternalTaskSensorAsync](https://registry.astronomer.io/providers/astronomer-providers/modules/externaltasksensorasync).
 For more info on deferrable operators and their benefits, see [this guide](https://www.astronomer.io/guides/deferrable-operators/)

 An example DAG using three ExternalTaskSensors at the start of three parallel branches in the same DAG is shown below.